 I attend Celtic Connections Glasgow each January and Edinburgh Book festival in August, as my two main events.

 The rest of the year my main interest is in new artists coming up.
-I’m excited that Emeli Sande, who’ve I’ve followed since 2007 is releasing her first album in February.
-I’m also thrilled for David Sneddon, whose career I’ve followed since 2003 and who has established himself as a songwriter of note in London.
-I've also taken photos at Milngavie Folk club - some wonderful artists while 'folk music' at times needs to shake itself up?
+I’m excited that Emeli Sande, who I took photos of in 2007, is releasing her first album in February.
+I've taken photos at Milngavie Folk club and some wonderful artists there, while 'folk music' at times needs to shake itself up?
 Still tradition and heritage matter hugely too.
-While the past year my main focus has been my writing work (some on blogs here though most not posted) for which I hope my book may be evolving… I live with dreams and hopes…
+While the past year my main focus has been my writing work for which I hope my book (or books) may be evolving… I live with dreams and hopes…

 My photography site - http://pkimage.co.uk/ And many thanks to all those who've encouraged my work and believe in me (some who are not still here with me, my friends June and Helen) - my friend Carole and to my son Ross.